Legalisation of documents from Iran for use in the Netherlands

-First have your translated document legalised by the Iranian Ministry of Justice and then the Ministry of Foreign Affairs.
-For further legalisation, you can go to the Dutch embassy in Tehran.
-First make an appointment and then take the original document and the translation to the Netherlands embassy in Tehran after making an appointment via the online appointmentsystem.
+First have your translated document legalised by the Iranian Ministry of Justice.
+Then take your document to the Iranian Ministry of Foreign Affairs for the second legalisation.
+For the last legalisation you take the original document and the legalised translation to the Netherlands embassy in Tehran after making an appointment via the online appointmentsystem.

 Documents from the Iranian embassy in The Hague

 Documents issued by the Iranian embassy must be legalised by the Consular Service Centre (CDC) in The Hague.
-After legalisation you can use your document in the Netherlands.
+After legalisation you can use your document in the Kingdom of the Netherlands.